“Anything is possible. You just have to be creative”

 Okay.
 Great.
 How did you end up in this field?
 And how did you hear about it?

-So, we actually started creating juices, cold-pressed juices, and smoothies for our mother, who was diagnosed with colon cancer stage four.
-We noticed she never… she didn’t have an appetite after Chemo treatments.
+So, we started creating juices, cold-pressed juices, and smoothies for our mother, who was diagnosed with colon cancer stage four.
+She did not have an appetite after Chemo treatments.
 We wanted to make sure she was able to get her nutrients somehow.

 So, where are you blending?
-And you’ve told me the story before, and I have written about it before.
+And you have told me the story before, and I have written about it before.
 You had public health and Shaquasia; you had business, was that the blend?
-Tell me about your, yeah, college degrees.
+Tell me about your college degrees.
 Did you both go to, you both went to USC.

-So, we started in property management, which helped us a lot with business because we’re managing million-dollar assets for someone, you know, and making sure that everything’s running smooth and orderly, on a property side.
+So, we started property management, which helped us a lot with business because we’re managing million-dollar assets for someone, you know, and making sure that everything’s running smoothly and orderly, on the property side.
 So, it’s helped us tremendously with business.
 I also have an MBA as well; two MBAs.
 So, it helped a lot.
-You know, our backgrounds helped us a lot with becoming entrepreneurs, it was not easy, but it’s been a smooth run so far.
+You know, our backgrounds helped us a lot with becoming entrepreneurs.
+It was not easy, but it’s been a smooth run so far.

 That’s great.
 And that was the next question: What background did you have that helped you land that role?
-You kind of talk through the stages that you went in.
-This is going to be maybe a little tricky, but can you walk us through a typical work-day?
+You kind of talk through the stages that you went on.
+This is going to be a little tricky, but can you walk us through a typical workday?

 Yeah, that is gonna be tricky.
 And then to go back to how we blend it, the recipes, I don’t know if you’re going to access that before.
 But we came up with we were looking at the elements in the community, that people we know that their high blood pressure or diabetes, you know, we were looking for the fruits and vegetables to help out with these certain elements.

-So you created it for your mother, but then it sort of evolved with input from experts.
+So, you created it for your mother, but then it sorts of evolved with input from experts.

 Because of our mom, it was simple.
-You know, we just wanted her to get basic nutrients, we didn’t know what we were doing.
-So, it’ll be some carrots here and this and that there.
+You know, we just wanted her to get basic nutrients, but we didn’t know what we were doing.
+So, it will be some carrots here and there.
 Make her a smoothie.
 But as time went on, and we saw that there are people who are actually needing this and that and this, then that’s when we were getting more creative.

 Yeah, right.